Some 300 Arrested In Mississippi Immigration Raids Have Been Released, Officials Say

 A plant owned by Illinois-based poultry producer Koch Foods in Morton, Miss., was among five plants targeted in Wednesday's raids, which involved a total of about 600 ICE officers.

-In a statement on Thursday, Koch — one of the country's largest poultry producers — said that it "is diligent about its compliance with state and federal employment eligibility laws including being an early adopter of the government's own E-Verify program which screens new hires through the Social Security Administration, as well as the Department of Homeland Security to ensure they are compliant."
+In a statement on Thursday, Koch — one of the country's largest poultry producers — said it "is diligent about its compliance with state and federal employment eligibility laws including being an early adopter of the government's own E-Verify program which screens new hires through the Social Security Administration, as well as the Department of Homeland Security to ensure they are compliant."

 The company said its Morton plant employs more than 1,000 people.
 Koch said that after Wednesday's raid it was forced to temporarily halt production.
 It said it wasn't yet sure how many of its employees had been detained by ICE.